 Rosy has so far also drafted ten books targeted towards children and youth that activates ideas about good digital citizenship, published by well-known distributors.
 By partnering with a major Italian phone manufacturer who provide a book with the purchase of a young person’s first mobile phone, Rosy is further spreading access to these resources.
 To further the influence of her work, Rosy has positioned herself as a lead advisor with the Ministry of Technology and Innovation in Italy to map and study hate speech in the country, it’s impacts, and systemic intervention can help curb this disease.

+Parole O_Stili has successfully organized national-scale gatherings that have attracted around 10,000 participants over the years.
 So far over 25,000 organizations have become signatories of the manifesto along with hundreds of thousands of other individuals.
 Many of the signatories include local city councils all over Italy and other major organizations, who are investing their own money and resources to push this agenda forward now.
-The engagement so far with 850,000 students and 170,000 teachers in combating hate speech has had significant impact on reducing incidents online.
+The engagement so far with 850,000 students and 170,000 teachers in combating hate speech has had a significant impact on reducing incidents online.
 According to independent impact data collected, high schools where the program has been implemented for at least 5 years have decreased digital incidents of hate speech and discrimination between 60% to 20%.
 Rosy is continuing to track granular level data by partnering with the government and academic institutions so that there can be any course correction where impact is not as strong, while strengthening programs that are working.

 Moving forward, Rosy is continuing to look to innovate methods to further her reach and activate digital citizenship.
 Most recently, she has curated an online competition for citizens to come up with new ideas on how this agenda can be pushed further and the awareness raised as a result of this led to 100,000 new individual signatories and participants in certification.

-Rosy’s earliest influences in her life that she recalls is during junior school where she undertook Classical Studies.
-It was during this tenure which she started drawing a fascination towards the connection between communication and human interaction.
-This took her to study design and communication in the city of Verona and into a private sector career as a communications consultant.
+Rosy’s earliest influences in her life that she recalls was during junior school where she took Classical Studies.
+It was during this tenure that she became fascinated in the connection between communication and human interaction.
+This led her to study design and communication in the city of Verona and into a private sector career as a communications consultant.
 Rosy’s early career helped her develop fundamental entrepreneurial skills by shaping business strategy and helping her organization grow.
 This set the foundation for her to launch her first venture, Erreguaadrato, which was focused on using strategic communication to launch and support public campaigns, such as helping local political drives.
 Rosy’s studio quickly gained traction and a reputation for creating communications output that was ‘out of the box,’ with a strong emphasis on humor.
 It led to several quality clients signing up to her organization for their services and advice.

 This incident propelled Rosy to reach out to 70 of her friends to conduct a survey.
 During this survey she wanted to understand the perception of the impact that words can have on individuals and communities, whether others faced similar situations and what could be done about it.
-She was surprised to find that a vast majority of this small informal group of respondents faced the similar situations in their own lives but more importantly each one of them had been thinking about the question of what can actually be done about it.
+She was surprised to find that a vast majority of this small informal group of respondents had faced similar situations in their own lives but, more importantly, each one of them had been thinking about the question of what could actually be done about it.